The beauty of Grand Seiko starts

-Spring Drive celebrates its 20th birthday in 2019.
-To commemorate this anniversary, Grand Seiko has created watches carrying two new manual winding Spring Drive movements.
-These were developed under the leadership of Osamu Takahashi, who led the development team that created the first generation Spring Drive movement 20 years ago.
+Spring Drive celebrated its 20th birthday in 2019.
+To commemorate this anniversary, Grand Seiko created watches carrying two new manual winding Spring Drive movements.
+These were developed under the leadership of Osamu Takahashi, who led the development team that created the first generation Spring Drive movement over 20 years ago.

 As Takahashi and his team planned their new initiative, they had a clear goal in mind.
 They wanted to develop a more compact Spring Drive movement that would allow the creation of thinner, more elegant watches that would suit evening as well as daytime wear and fit softly and comfortably on the wearer’s wrist.
 A realistic goal, one would think but one that was made more challenging by the fact that they decided that they had to do this while preserving all the advantages of Spring Drive, notably its long power reserve, accuracy, legibility, durability and shock resistance.
 The first step that Takahashi took was to develop a new way to maintain the 72 hour power reserve in a watch that would be manually wound.
 His chosen method was the Dual Spring Barrel with two mainsprings in one barrel.
 It allowed Takahashi to create a source of power that would preserve the 72 hour reserve without the need for a second barrel and the extra depth that this would entail.

 Both of the new Spring Drive movements incorporate this new system.
 In addition, one of the two also uses another power conservation mechanism invented some years earlier by Takahashi called the Torque Return System.
 The responsibility of creating the two movements was then allocated by Takahashi to two teams.
 Calibre 9R02 was created at the Micro Artist Studio and Calibre 9R31 at the Shinshu Watch Studio.